digiscot/digiscot-website/pages/challenge-fund.md

 layout: page
 title: Challenge Fund
 excerpt: There are great digital participation projects going on across Scotland.
 We want to support existing projects to do more, and encourage new projects to get started.
-alert: We have secured funding for a third round of the Digital Challenge Fund and applications will be accepted from 27th July.
+alert: Applications will be accepted for round 3 of the Challenge Fund from 27th July.
+An "Apply Now" button will appear below on the day.
 For more information, see below
 permalink: /resources/challenge-fund/
 ---